dustinmcafee/RustVNC/README.md

 All original features remain intact - this is a drop-in replacement at the native layer.

-For comprehensive technical details about the Rust VNC implementation, including encoding specifications, performance characteristics, and libvncserver parity, see [rustvncserver/TECHNICAL.md](rustvncserver/TECHNICAL.md).
+For comprehensive technical details about the Rust VNC implementation, including encoding specifications and performance characteristics, see [rustvncserver/TECHNICAL.md](rustvncserver/TECHNICAL.md).

 ---